-[Ed. note: Let me preface this with a note that I have yet to read the post that started me thinking about all of this again; it was read to me.
-I think it did its job in sparking the debate in my head and that’s enough for me.]
+[Ed. note: When I first wrote this I hadn’t read the article.
+I’ve since read it and its rather appalling claims.
+However, even having not read it initially, I think it did its job in sparking the debate in my head and that’s still ok for me.]

 On Thursday a post was brought to my attention written by a woman I don’t know.
 In it she was critical of women like me who show their bodies online, the gist being that we are misguided in our empowerment (we’re actually indoctrinated by men into believing that our bare bodies are powerful naked).
 Some of you have been guessing which post it was and in trying to solve the mystery have highlighted to me other critical posts about women sharing images of their bodies — this woman isn’t alone in her feelings, certainly.